 Ponto de Encontro also has an excellent DVD!
 I highly recommend it.
 The DVD brings Brazilian and Portuguese content.
 From the main menu you can select which version of the DVD you would like to see.
 Each chapter brings a group of native speakers talking about different things: school, work, travel, health, food, and more.
-The DVD is an excellent tool to work on your listening comprehension skills.
+The DVD is an excellent tool to develop your listening comprehension skills.
 The workbook has exercises to help you get the most out of the DVD.
 I love working with this DVD in my classes.
-I really think you will like it too.
 If you have access to the language lab, the videos will be available to you there.

 For students who are already conversational, I recommend Colloquial Portuguese of Brazil 2.
 This book has several dialogues that use everyday informal language.
-It also brings concise grammar points and you can buy the accompanying CDs to listen to the dialogues and practice oral exercises.
+It also brings concise grammar points and you can buy the accompanying CDs to listen to the dialogues and practice your listening skills.
 This book was published in 2008, so it has up to date language.

-I like Bem-Vindo a lot!
-It has interesting texts and good exercises.
-It is a fast-paced book.
-I recommend it for Spanish speakers and intermediate students.
-The book has three versions of its excellent workbook: 1) for native speakers of English (green cover); 2) for Latin-American students (blue cover); 3) for Asian students (sorry about the generic term here, but that is how they put it).
-I recomment the first two workbooks no matter where you come from.
+The book has three versions of its excellent workbook: 1) for native speakers of English (green cover); 2) for Latin-American students (blue cover); 3) for Asian students (sorry about the generic term here, but that is how they have it in the book).
+I recommend the first two workbooks no matter where you come from.
 I have not worked with the one for Asian students.

-They also have their own CD set, which I highly recommend.
+Bem-Vindo also has its own CD set, which I highly recommend.
 It has dialogues and texts from the textbook.
-The CDs will be a wonderful tool to develop your listening comprehension.
+The CDs will be a wonderful tool to develop your listening comprehension skills.

 Please note: When purchasing Bem-Vindo on Amazon, be very careful to make sure you are getting what you want.
 When they say “Livro do Aluno”, it is the textbook.